 Ready, Steady, Cook!

-Rage inducing co-op party game Overcooked! is back to serve up a smorgasbord of delights on PlayStation.
-Buying the All You Can Eat edition will entitle you to both PlayStation 4 and 5 versions and is the comprehensive compilation.
-This new edition contains the original Overcooked!, the much loved second course, Overcooked!
+Rage inducing co-op party game Overcooked! is back to serve up a smorgasbord of delights on both Xbox Series X and S. Overcooked!
+All You Can Eat is a comprehensive compilation containing the original Overcooked!, the much loved second course, Overcooked!
 2, alongside all of the previously released DLC in one definitive fine dining experience.

 Refined and rebuilt for a new generation

 Ghost Town Games, supported by publisher Team17, haven’t simply crammed all the content into one meal deal sized box.
 Both games have been overhauled and rebuilt from the ground up for the new generation of consoles and now boasts 4K 60FPS performance.
-The visual design is bright and crisp, with a childlike charm that would feel right at home in the latest Pixar offering.
-Load times are lightning-quick so you’ll be playing in no time, as you would expect.
+The visual design is bright and crisp, even on the S, with a childlike charm that would feel right at home in the latest Pixar offering.
+Load times on both consoles are lightning quick so you’ll be playing in no time, as you would expect.